identusbook/identusbook.github.io/book/section1/identus-concepts.md

 DIDComm:

 Building Blocks:
-    Known as the "Building Blocks", there are several open source libraries that are responsible for the underlying techologoy Identus applications depend on, like cryptoraphy operations and
+    Known as the "Building Blocks", there are several open source libraries that are responsible for the underlying technology Identus applications depend on, like cryptography operations and

-git push --set-upstream origin jon/example-app-idea